 A senior cat is more sensitive and meticulous when it comes to food.
 Incorporating some tasty add-ons to its usual food might just be what it needs.

-For instance, you may pour a little tuna oil over its usual cat food to entice it.
+For instance, you may pour a little tuna water or salmon oil over its usual cat food to entice it.
 Cat who loves to eat fish will find it hard to resist that.